gpanda70/data-engineering-experiments/spark/README.md

 ### Cluster
 ![spark physical architecture.svg](spark%20physical%20architecture.svg)

-**Driver:** The entrypoint to the cluster that assigns tasks to Executors
+**Driver:** The entrypoint to the cluster that does the following: converts spark code to tasks, assigns tasks to Executors, handles task failures, and returns result to client.

-**Cluster manager:** It allocates resources(CPU, memory, storage) to the worker nodes.
+**Cluster manager:** It allocates resources(CPU, memory, storage) to the worker nodes and driver node.
 The types of managers are standalone, Mesos, Yarn, K8s

 **Worker Node:** Physical or Virtual machine in the cluster.
 It's primary role is to provide the environment and resource(CPU, memory, storage) for executors to run.